pyodide/pyodide-blog/content/posts/python-turtle-in-the-browser-with-pyodide.md

 2. **No synchronous input API**: There's no browser primitive that blocks JavaScript until user input arrives. `prompt()` exists but can't be accessed from Web Workers.

-3. **Isolated rendering context**: WebAssembly code (where Pyodide runs) cannot directly access the DOM or Canvas.
+3. **Isolated rendering context**: Web Workers (where Pyodide runs for non-blocking execution) cannot directly access the DOM or Canvas.
 Communication requires message passing.

 4. **Sleep blocks everything**: In a Worker, `time.sleep()` blocks the entire Worker thread.
 That's acceptable, but during that time no messages can be processed.